 Inexpensive, Fully Electric Options

-- A 2017 Chevy Bolt is rare so definitely grab this if you see one under $20,000.
-Bolts generally have the cheapest cost per range mile, especially since they have all had their batteries replaced under the recall!
+- 2017-2019 Chevy Bolt EVs can be found under $15K .
+Bolts generally have the cheapest cost per range mile, especially since they have all had their batteries (and warranties) replaced under the recall!

 Who will be happy with an affordable EV?